Cars · Resale guide

 How Much Is a Used Tesla Model Y Worth in India?

-A used Tesla Model Y is worth ₹24,20,000 – ₹38,40,000 in India in 2026, depending on its condition, age, and specific variant.
-This wide range reflects factors like battery health, total kilometres driven, and whether it’s a Long Range or Performance model.
-A well-maintained, low-mileage unit will fetch a premium, while a car showing significant wear will naturally be at the lower end.
+A used Tesla Model Y is worth ₹24,20,000 to ₹38,40,000 in India in 2026, depending on its condition, battery health, and specific variant.
+This wide range reflects factors like the car’s age, total kilometres driven, and whether it’s a Standard Range, Long Range, or Performance model.
+A well-maintained Model Y with good battery health and lower mileage will naturally fetch a premium, while older models with more wear or higher mileage will be on the lower end.

 Is the Tesla Model Y Still Worth It in 2026?